Publish date:

 Debugging Tools:

-Leverage Salesforce’s debugging tools, including Debug Logs and the Developer Console, to diagnose issues.
+Leverage Salesforce’s debugging tools to diagnose issues, including Debug Logs and the Developer Console.
 These tools allow you to trace code execution and analyze error messages to pinpoint the root cause.

 Apex Testing:

 Use Apex tests to validate custom code functionality.
-Ensure tests cover different use cases and edge conditions to uncover potential logic errors.
+To uncover potential logic errors, ensure tests cover different use cases and edge conditions.

 Performance Monitoring: